WestGrid/trainingMaterials/_posts/design/2022-12-02-upcoming-training-winter-spring-2023.md

 <a name="courses"></a>
 ## Online courses

-Starting in early February, 2023, we will offer weekly online sessions on advanced research computing.
-These sessions will take place every Thursday from 10am to noon Pacific.
-Most courses will span 3 weeks, but of course some courses may be shorter or longer.
+We offer weekly online sessions on advanced research computing.
+These sessions take place every Thursday from 10am to noon Pacific and are open to all academic researchers across Canada.
+Most courses span 3 weeks, although some courses may be shorter or longer.

 <!-- We will post the program here by early January. -->

-Please note that these sessions will not be recorded, as we want to encourage attendance and live interaction.
-And we are planning to repeat the most popular / introductory sessions throughout the year.
+Please note that these sessions are not recorded, as we want to encourage attendance and live interaction, and we are planning to repeat the most popular / introductory sessions throughout the year.

 | COURSE | DATES | INSTRUCTOR |
 | ------------- | --------------- | ----------------- |